Thousands flee Gaza’s main hospital but hundreds, including babies, still trapped by fighting

 It’s unclear where they would go, as several hospitals and clinics in Gaza have been forced to shut down, while others are already working at full capacity with dwindling supplies.

-The Health Ministry says three babies and four other patients have died since the hospital’s emergency generator ran out of fuel on Saturday.
+The Health Ministry says 20 patients, including three babies, have died since the hospital’s emergency generator ran out of fuel on Saturday.
 It said another 36 babies and other patients are at risk of dying because there is no way to power life-saving medical equipment.

 The military said troops would assist in moving babies on Sunday, without saying how it would transport them or where they would be relocated.
 There was no indication Monday that any had been moved.

-Note: This story has been corrected to write that the Israeli military says 44, not 48, soldiers have been killed in ground operations in Gaza.